yrenn/DS_Machine_learning/README.md

 RandomForestClassifier

-A random forest is a meta estimator that fits a number of decision tree classifiers  on various sub-samples of the dataset and uses averaging to improve the predictive accuracy and control over-fitting.
+A random forest is a meta-estimator that fits a number of decision tree classifiers  on various sub-samples of the dataset and uses averaging to improve the predictive accuracy and control over-fitting.
 The sub-sample size is controlled with the max_samples parameter if bootstrap=True (default), otherwise the whole dataset is used to build each tree.

 DecisionTreeClassifier